- Quaystreet Funds FAQs -

 Expenses – these are an estimated amount for costs and expenses incurred in operating and managing the Funds (to the extent they are not otherwise met out of the management fee), including bank fees, custodial transactional fees, audit and legal fees.
 The estimates have been based on the total amount of costs recovered during the Funds’ previous financial year.
 The actual expenses incurred will vary from time to time.

-Performance fee – this is applicable to the QuayStreet Altum Fund only and is an estimate based on the performance of the Fund in the previous financial year.
-There was no performance fee charged for year ending 31st March 2019.
-A performance fee of 0.90% of the net asset value of the Fund was charged for the year ending 31 March 2018 and this is reflected as the estimated amount.
+Performance fee – this is applicable to the QuayStreet Altum Fund only and is an estimate based on the average performance fee charged over the last four financial years ending 31 March 2019.
+There was no performance fee charged for year ending 31 March 2019.

 Brokerage is an expense incurred by each Fund, charged by a broker for buying and selling assets.
 The brokerage fee is up to 0.50% of the amount being traded depending on the amount traded and the security being purchased or sold.
 The brokerage fee is deducted from the applicable Fund when incurred and reflected in its unit price.
 We currently meet the fees payable to the administration managers, registrar, supervisor and custodian (excluding custodial transactional fees) out of the management fee.